mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 <!-- Keep this info for discussion?
 Dataset quality
 While many of the more common ISAs were packaged using standard file-headers, some of the binaries had undocumented .text sections, where the author had to make educated guesses in order to identify code [source].  -->

+#### Custom dataset

+TODO

 ### Technical configuration

 For all experiments, we use the Idun cluster at \ac{NTNU}.
-This \ac{HPC} cluster is equipped with 230 NVIDIA Data Center GPUs [@TODO].
+This \ac{HPC} cluster is equipped with 230 NVIDIA Data Center GPUs [@Idun].
 The following hardware configuration was used for all experiments:

 - CPU: Intel Xeon or AMD EPYC, 12 cores enabled
 - GPU: NVIDIA A100 (40 GB or 80 GB VRAM)